junxit/us-congress-bills-117/metadata.md

 - 2022-02-04 — The previous question was ordered on the amendment (A013) pursuant to the rule.
 - 2022-02-04 — The previous question was ordered pursuant to the rule.
 - 2022-02-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on agreeing to the amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2022-02-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-02-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 282.